Leasey.AI automatically posts rental listings to Facebook Marketplace, Zillow, Kijiji, Zumper and 44 more platforms

 - Updated kitchen with stainless appliances and quartz countertops

-- In-unit washer and dryer (rare for Oakland apartments!)
+- In-unit washer and dryer (uncommon in Oakland apartments)

 - Hardwood floors throughout